vb690/tweets_clustering/README.md

 Accessing the representation learned by such a model (a representation **embedded** within the model input) would offer us a convenient feature space for organizing our corpus.
 Here, similarities and dissimilarities between tweets would be reflected in terms of their different locations in a new coordinate system learned by the model.

-Therefore, partitioning the above representation (or individuating areas of high density) could allow us to individuate collections of tweets with distinct peculiarities with repsect to their sentiment and internal organization.
+Therefore, partitioning the above representation (or individuating areas of high density) could allow us to discover collections of tweets with distinct peculiarities with repsect to their sentiment and internal organization.

 ### Pipeline